 - Precast Concrete Non-Traditional Houses

-In this case the structural EWI panels are fixed through to the load bearing columns and joined together with a rigid mesh prior to basecoat render and finish.
+In this case the panels are fixed through the existing substrate and into the load bearing columns.
+They are then joined together with a rigid mesh prior to base-coat render and finish of choice.

 The direct platform frame construction method was often used to build timber properties.
 Construction consists of storey height timber frame panels, sheathed internally and externally clad.

-The SEWI solution for these type of properties is for the structural panels to be fixed through the existing cladding panels and into the load-bearing timber frame.
-The panels are then joined with a rigid mesh, prior to a thickcoat render base and finish.
+The solution for these type of properties is for the structural panels to be fixed through the existing cladding panels and into the load-bearing timber frame itself.

 The construction of in situ concrete properties involves three basic elements; formwork, concrete and reinforcement.
 Steel reinforcement is added between the formwork after which the liquid concrete material was poured in.

-Precast concrete (PRC) is produced by casting concrete in a reusable mould or “form” which is then transported to site and lifted into place.
+Precast concrete (PRC) is produced by casting concrete in a reusable mould or “form”.
+This is then transported to site and lifted into place.
 Construction therefore consists of load bearing concrete columns with external concrete cladding panels.

-As some PRC properties are designated as defective the structural EWI panels are fixed using primary fixings through the the existing cladding panels into the load bearing concrete columns with secondary fixings also used to restrain the cladding panels.
-The SEWI panels are then joined with a rigid mesh, a basecoat render is then applied and a finish of choice.
+As some PRC properties are designated as defective the panels are fixed using primary fixings through the the existing cladding panels into the load bearing concrete columns.
+Secondary fixings are also used to restrain the cladding panels.
+The system is then joined with a rigid mesh.
+A base-coat render and finish of choice is then applied.

-There are many different types of medium and high rise buildings which were built between the 1950s and the late 1970s, most of which now exhibit one or more significant defect along with poor thermal performance and penetrating damp.
-The Structherm SEWI provides a unique solution for this scenario.
+There are many different types of medium and high rise buildings which were built between the 1950s and the late 1970s.
+Most of these buildings now exhibit one or more significant defects.
+They are also prone to poor thermal performance and penetrating damp.
+The Structherm SEWI provides a unique solution for this scenario too.

 Refurbishment programmes in this sector can include all of the solutions for low rise properties as well as the following options:

 - Enclosing balconies or walkways to increase internal floor area for residents.
-Particularly useful when balconies are infested with roosting pigeons, and an extremely popular choice among residents.
+Particularly useful when balconies are infested with roosting birds.
+Also an extremely popular choice among residents.

-- Re-modelling of parapet / gables to increase safety and transform the skyline, an important factor for some Local Authorities as these buildings can often be seen for miles around and can improve the image of the whole surrounding area.
+- Re-modelling of parapet / gables to increase safety and transform the skyline.
+An important factor for many Local Authorities as these buildings can often be seen for miles around.
+It can therefore improve the appearance of the whole surrounding area.

-The illustration to the right shows the typical fixing method for Structural External Wall Insulation on to a typical high rise building.
+The illustration to the right shows the usual fixing method on to a typical high rise building.

 Vertical and Horizontal Panel Spanning

 The Structherm panels can be fixed to span both floor to floor vertically and column to column horizontally.
 This is assuming the building has a structurally sound frame.

-In both cases a unique fixing bracket is used which allows the transfer of shear forces into the building frame, thus providing the necessary structural support to prevent movement and cracking.
+In both cases a unique fixing bracket is used.
+This allows the transfer of shear forces into the building frame Thus providing the necessary structural support to prevent movement and cracking.

 Of course it’s not all about housing – around 46% of the 13,00 schools built in England and Wales between 1945 and 1975 were system or modular built.

-Whilst other types of modular / system school buildings exist, construction predominately consisted of a relatively light-weight steel girder framework with panel infill and incorporated little in the way of insulation.
+Whilst other types of modular / system school buildings exist, construction predominately consisted of a relatively light-weight steel girder framework with panel infill.
+They incorporated little in the way of insulation.

 Contact us for further details and to discuss the specifics of your system / modular build schools project.